sahiliamsso/docs/source/operation/intro.md

    aligns with our strategy to deploy each application in its own container.

-## OpenDj Vs OpenLDAP
+## OpenLDAP replaces OpenDJ

 Gluu uses LDAP for persistence.
-While we will continue to support several LDAP servers, we will now ship with OpenLDAP.
-Here are a few reasons we made that decision.
+We will continue to support several LDAP servers, but we will now ship with OpenLDAP.
+Below are a few reasons.

  - OpenLDAP has better license, and Symas (the company behind OpenLDAP), has a clear commitment to free open source software.
  - After OpenLDAP LMDB backend is super fast and crash-resistant
- - Less impact on Java Garbage collection.
+ - Tired of fighting with Java garbage collection.
  - Affordable support options from Symas.
- - Proxy Capabilities: Using OpenLDAP Gold, which is a commercial distribution from Symas, we can break data into different replicated topologies, and use the proxy to route operations.
+ - Proxy Capabilities: using OpenLDAP Gold, which is a commercial distribution from Symas, we can break data into different replicated topologies, and use the proxy to route operations.
 Using this strategy we can increase the write performance of the ldap service.